What structures are found in all cells, both prokaryotic and euka... | Channels for Pearson+

 1

-Begin by understanding the basic types of cells: prokaryotic and eukaryotic.
-Prokaryotic cells are simpler and do not have a nucleus or other membrane-bound organelles, while eukaryotic cells do.
+Understand the basic types of cells: Prokaryotic cells, which include bacteria and archaea, and Eukaryotic cells, which include plants, animals, fungi, and protists.

-Identify the structures that are common to all cells, regardless of whether they are prokaryotic or eukaryotic.
-These structures are essential for the basic functions of life.
+Identify the structures that are common to all cells.
+Both prokaryotic and eukaryotic cells share certain fundamental structures.

-Consider the cell membrane, which is a fundamental structure found in all cells.
-It acts as a barrier that separates the interior of the cell from the external environment and regulates the movement of substances in and out of the cell.
+Recognize that the cell membrane, also known as the plasma membrane, is a structure found in all cells.
+It acts as a barrier that separates the interior of the cell from the external environment.

-Evaluate the other options given: chloroplasts, mitochondria, and nucleus.
-These are organelles found only in eukaryotic cells.
-Chloroplasts are involved in photosynthesis, mitochondria in energy production, and the nucleus houses genetic material.
+Note that the nucleus is a structure found only in eukaryotic cells, not in prokaryotic cells.
+Prokaryotic cells have a nucleoid region instead.

-Conclude that the cell membrane is the correct answer, as it is the only structure listed that is present in both prokaryotic and eukaryotic cells.
+Understand that mitochondria and chloroplasts are organelles found only in eukaryotic cells.
+Mitochondria are involved in energy production, and chloroplasts are involved in photosynthesis in plant cells.

 Watch next